Oscar-Winning Actor Gene Hackman Dead At Age 95

 He and Arakawa found peace at their home in Santa Fe, which The Associated Press describes as a “large Southwestern-style ranch” with views of the Rocky Mountains.

-Hackman is survived by his three children, Christopher, Elizabeth Jean and Leslie Anne.
+Hackman’s survivors include his three children, Christopher, Elizabeth Jean, and Leslie Anne.

 Our thoughts and prayers go out to all of Hackman and Arakawa’s loved ones during this difficult time.
 May they rest in peace.